vandi37/flags/README.md

 ### slice

-It starts with the last elements in the slice and appends all values (multiple values) for each value it is using the same converting rule
+It starts with the last element in the slice, and appends all the values (multiple values), for each value, using the same conversion rule.

 ### time

-It will parse using all time formats.
-You can add your format
+Parse using all time formats.
+You can specify your own formats.

 ### interface

-If it is an empty interface(`interface{}`) it will use default converting
+If it's an empty interface (interface{}), use default conversion

 1. string
 2. int